Skip to main content

 One less obvious signal of a dog’s emotions is the position of their ears.
 When a husky is relaxed, you might notice their ears drooping off to either side, though they may perk up when listening.
 An alert dog’s ears will stand at attention, while a nervous pooch will pull their ears straight back.

-If your dog seems to scratch at his ears more often than usual and doesn’t seem to have an ear infection, he may be stressed — just as people bite their nails or develop other nervous habits.
+If your dog seems to scratch at their ears more often than usual and doesn’t seem to have an ear infection, they may be stressed — just as people bite their nails or develop other nervous habits.

 Nose licking

 Ultimately, your husky is one in a million.
-Don’t expect him to check off every box of typical sled dog behavior, and be patient if you’re still figuring each other out.
-Huskies are known for being highly energetic yet super-friendly dogs, though some training and mutual understanding will go a long way for you both.
+Don’t expect them to check off every box of typical sled dog behavior, and be patient if you’re still figuring each other out.
+Huskies are known for being highly energetic yet super friendly dogs, though some training and mutual understanding will go a long way for you both.

 Gabrielle LaFrank